cncf/toc/reviews/2021-KEDA-annual.md

 🚧 TODO

 - What is KEDA
-- Our journey towards CNCF
+- Our journey towards CNCF and why
 - Link to proposal

 ## Develoment metrics